qnope/Little-Type-Library/README.md

 ### Write your own converter
 Imagine you want to convert radians to degrees, or Watts to decibels.
 It is not a simple ratio, and it is not integer values.
-The idea is to write your own convert functions !
+The idea is to write your own convert functions!

 ```cpp
 struct ConverterRadianDegree {